What Is CPT Code 99213? Everything You Need to Know About Billing, Documentation, and Reimbursement

 Official Definition of 99213

-CPT 99213 represents an office or outpatient visit for an established patient involving low to moderate complexity medical decision-making.
-It includes evaluation of existing conditions and may involve medication adjustments or diagnostic review.
-The visit must be medically necessary.
-The level of service submitted for billing must be backed by accurate documentation.
+The official description frames CPT 99213 as an office or outpatient visit for an established patient involving low to moderate complexity medical decision-making.
+The visit typically includes evaluation of existing conditions and may involve reviewing diagnostics or adjusting medications.
+Medical necessity anchors the whole thing.
+Whatever level of service gets submitted the documentation needs to make a convincing and complete case for why that level was appropriate for that patient on that specific date.

 Level of Office Visit and Complexity